zydou/arti/web/docs/contributing/for-developers/config-options.md

 ### Address Filters `[address_filter]`:

-With the `[address_filter]` section, you can specify rules for what network addresses Arti is allowed or forbidden to connect to.
+With the `[address_filter]` section, you can specify rules for what network addresses Arti is allowed or forbidden to connect to **over the Tor network**.
 This is important for various reasons, including compliance with network policies, avoiding specific traffic, or enhancing privacy and security.

 #### Options

 -   `allow_local_addrs`:
-    -   **Purpose:** Determines whether Arti can connect to local (LAN) addresses.
+    -   **Purpose:** Determines whether Arti can try to make anonymous connections to network-local addresses.
     -   **Behavior:** When set to `true`, Arti can connect to addresses considered local to the machine's network, such as private IP ranges (e.g., 192.168.x.x, 10.x.x.x).
+Exit relays typically refuse these addresses.
     -   **Note:** Allowing connections to local addresses can be helpful in specific network configurations but may pose security risks or reveal information about the local network.
 In most cases, especially for privacy-focused usage, this is set to `false` to prevent such connections.

 -   `allow_onion_addrs`: